atul107/webhook/README.md

 - Headers
   - Type - `map[string]string`
-  - Reason - We need to add headers to post request so have parse it in key and value pair
+  - Reason - To add headers to webhook post request in key and value pair

 ## Persistance Storage